RishiRaj22/Ghost/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-Feel free to clone and fork.
+Feel free to clone, fork and raise any bugs or contribute to this project.